josecoello21/Introduction_to_Scripting_in_Python/Python_Data_Representations/Week_3/List_Manipulation_Quiz.md

 # List Manipulation Quiz

 **NOTE:**
-- The functions for questions 6 and 7 can be executed in [CodeSkulptor3/Lists_Manipulation_Quiz](https://py3.codeskulptor.org/#user307_IjLwwQO5ZB_5.py/)
+- The functions for questions 6 and 7 can be executed in [CodeSkulptor3/Lists_Manipulation_Quiz](https://py3.codeskulptor.org/#user307_IjLwwQO5ZB_5.py)

-- The functions for Practice Exercises for List Manipulation can be executed in [CodeSkulptor3/Practice_Exercises](https://py3.codeskulptor.org/#user307_thIVtN28sg_1.py/)
+- The functions for Practice Exercises for List Manipulation can be executed in [CodeSkulptor3/Practice_Exercises](https://py3.codeskulptor.org/#user307_thIVtN28sg_1.py)

+## Questions

 1. Given the list my_list = [1, 3, 5, 7, 9], which of the following slices returns the list [3, 5, 7, 9]?